 How to Make a QR Code for Free

-We recently discussed how to go about scanning QR codes on the iPhone with the help of a free third party app called Scan.
+We recently discussed how to go about scanning QR codes on the iPhone with the devices native camera, or with the help of a free third party app called Scan.
 But if you’ve ever wondered where QR Codes come from or how to make one yourself, then you might be pleased to find out that not only can Scan read QR codes, but the service can actually make them as well.

-Using the Scan.Me website we can quickly make a QR code completely for free.
+You can make QR Codes easily and for free with various websites.
+Two examples are “scan.me” and “GoQR.me”.
+This tutorial will use the Scan.Me website to quickly make a QR code completely for free.
 The QR code actions can cover a variety of things, ranging from accessing a business or personal page, website, social media interaction like sending a tweet or Liking a page, displaying a message, or even joining a password protected wi-fi network.
 We’ll focus on creating a QR code for redirecting to a website, but each of the other options at ScanMe is as simple to configure.